Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Pet insurance is no longer optional.
 It has become a must-have product that is essential for any pet owner.
 Pet insurance ensures your pet gets the medical treatment it needs when it falls ill.
 Also, it protects against sudden accidents your pet might encounter.

-10 Canada Pet Insurance Facts and Statistics You Need to Know in 2022
+Top 10 Canada Pet Insurance Statistics

 - The global pet insurance market is expected to surpass $10.2 billion by 2025.

 - The average annual cost of dog insurance is $570 and $340 for a cat.

 - The maximum yearly limit for many pet insurance firms in Canada is $10,000.